oskarth/experiments.oskarth.com/content/unix00.md

 model of programming that exists (I took that one from [Paul Graham](http://www.paulgraham.com/rootsoflisp.html)).

-Regardless of what end up doing as a programmer, it's extremely helpful to have a grasp of the fundamentals.
-UNIX and its philsosophy has such a huge influence on programming at large, that you can't not do something that it touches.
-Even if you are making a web app, once it reaches a certain size you are bound to run into issues that have already been studied at length before in the world of operating systems.
+Regardless of what you end up doing as a programmer, it's extremely helpful to have a grasp of the fundamentals.
+UNIX and its philosophy have such a huge influence on programming at large, there's nothing you can do that they don't touch.
+Even if you are making a web app, once it reaches a certain size you are bound to run into issues that have already been studied at length in the world of operating systems.

 ## Hypotheses

 **1. With dedicated study, I'll be able to grok xv6 in about a month.**

-To make the concept of grokkking more concrete:
+To make the concept of grokking more concrete:

-- understand every single line in the source code.
+- understand every single line in the source code
-- teach it or parts of it to someone else.
+- teach it or parts of it to someone else
-- rewrite or extend parts of the source code.
+- rewrite or extend parts of the source code

 The first will be more of a qualitative test to apply to myself, I aim to do the second in these posts, and the third will be done with the help of MIT's 6.828